 For those of us with ADHD, if we fight our hard wiring towards what we find interesting, it's going to be so futile!
 I felt so much shame when I was trying to be content and enjoy just being at home with my little boy.
 I wanted to be content but I was so restless.
 I needed to work.
 Maybe starting a business isn't your thing but I'd encourage you to make time for whatever gets you excited.

 7. Learning about my brain!
 Learning more about ADHD has been so liberating and encouraging.
 There is so much shame out there especially for moms with ADHD.
 The more I dig in, the more empowered I become to be fully ME.
 I'm less apologetic and more gracious.
 I'm currently reading Women with ADHD and highly recommend it!
-It's been such a breathe of fresh air.
+It's been such a breath of fresh air.
 The authors tackle shame head on and I'm learning so much.
 I also highly recommend Additude.
 I just read this article on the ADHD Nervous System and found it so helpful.

 8. Getting good sleep!
 This one is BIG and it's complicated for people with ADHD.
 For me, I get in bed early and have to wind down.
-I take a bath with epson salt, essential oils and a luxurious ritual cleansing bar most evenings and then stretch with a massage stick to wind down.
+I take a bath with epson salt, essential oils and most evenings and then stretch with a massage stick to wind down.
 I then usually read for 30-60 minutes before I turn the lights out.
 If I watch TV before bed, I never sleep as well.
 Having a good book from the library is so helpful!
 If I don't have something I WANT to read then I'll likely turn on Netflix.
 If I do opt for TV, a movie is always better than a show!
 I'm prone to addiction and Netflix binges are just not helpful or productive for me.
-I also charge my phone in my kitchen over night and plug it in before I start to unwind.
+I also charge my phone in my kitchen overnight and plug it in before I start to unwind.
 This one small change is so helpful!